CELCO: Staying at the top as one of Romania’s leading building materials players

 Focusing on project delivery during COVID-19 – Adapting to the new normal

-Aircrete Europe has been delivering turn-key plant solutions, upgrades, modernizations and maintenance to AAC plants for many years.
+Aircrete Europe has been delivering turn-key plant solutions, upgrade projects, modernizations and maintenance to AAC plants for many years.
 Good planning, clear communication and agility has always created a solid basis to execute projects as agreed with their customers.
-The pandemic, with all country-specific measures and regulations which are a subject to changes overnight, have taken project execution management challenges to another level within this specific project.
+The pandemic, with all country-specific measures and regulations which are subject to changes overnight, have taken project execution management challenges to another level within this specific project.

-With these new upgrades, Celco is well-positioned to remain one of Romania’s premium suppliers of building materials and capitalize the future growth in the AAC market.
+With these new upgrade projects, Celco is well-positioned to remain one of Romania’s premium suppliers of building materials and capitalize on the future growth in the AAC market.

 Celco is one the leading producers of AAC in Romania, with a history of producing construction materials for almost 50 years.
 Over time, the company has continuously invested in its plant and product quality, aiming to accommodate the needs of increasingly diversified clients.
 Their production line has been optimized bringing the plant to its full capacity of over 400,000 cubic meters per year.

 Celco’s long-term objective is to build a better future for the next generations by creating sustainable construction solutions.
 Currently, Celco produces AAC blocks with a heat transfer coefficient of λ = 0.10 W/mK.